gerildpjetri/PaymentScreenTask/README.md

 # PaymentScreenTask
-Payment screen using nibs and no storyboards
+Payment screen using nibs and no storyboards.
+(Swift/iOS development Task)